Y’all, I cracked the code for incredible vegan BBQ sauce.

 - Add all of the ingredients to a mixing bowl.
 Whisk well to combine.
 Taste, adding a pinch of salt or pepper as needed.
 For more sweetness, add a bit more maple syrup.
 For more smokiness, add a few drops more of liquid smoke or a few dashes of smoked paprika.

 - Transfer the BBQ sauce to a small frying pan and simmer for 3 to 5 minutes, stirring at least once a minute.***Take off the heat.
 Once cool, transfer to an airtight jar and refrigerate.
 It will thicken as it chills.
-Store for 7 to 10 days.
+Store for 2 to 3 months (yes, months is right; the high acidity content keeps it fresh).

 - To thicken the sauce even more, whisk together arrowroot powder and cold water until smooth and no clumps remain.
 Add the slurry to the simmering sauce (from step 2) and whisk frequently for 1-2 minutes, or until the sauce is thickened.
 Take off the heat (don't let it keep simmering, or the arrowroot powder can start to congeal).